 According to statistics, sexual problems in males often begin in their forties.
 These problems may be associated with aging, but most often there is some underlying cause, other condition, which leads to deterioration of erection.
-According to the 2001-2002 National Health and Nutrition Examination Survey, prevalence of erectile dysfunction (ED) was 8.2% in men aged 40–49.
-Contemporary statistics might be even more disheartening.
-So, what are causes of erectile dysfunction in 40s?
+According to the 2001-2002 National Health and Nutrition Examination Survey

 The sexual motor can fail with overweight and obesity in men.
 The presence of excess body fat is associated with various health conditions, such as elevated blood triglycerides.
 This leads to clogged arteries and poor blood flow, not to mention a deterioration in overall well-being.